/application

 variable uses that value to return your chosen development chain in development and your chosen production chain in production.

-The contracts.ts
+contracts.ts

 file is where you put the addresses of your smart contracts.